Our Constitutional Moment

 Alexander Hamilton, Federalist No. 1

-Our political troubles are being caused by the approximately 35% of the nation that makes up 70% of the Republican Party.
+Our political troubles are being caused by about 35% of the nation.
 An intense, illiberal minority can cause terrible trouble, but they are also outnumbered by the majority.
 Saving Democracy is organized to counter what W.B.
 Yeats warned of in The Second Coming:

 The best lack all conviction, while the worst are full of passionate intensity.